nhayward/revpit/user/pages/02.editors/katie-mccoach/bio.md

 ##### Bio

-KATIE McCOACH is a developmental editor working with traditional and self-published authors.
-Her motto is, “Let’s create your best story!”
+KATIE McCOACH is a developmental editor and book coach.
+She’s been helping authors grow their best stories since 2012.
 Many of her authors have gone on to land literary agents and publishing deals, and several have won awards.
-Her editing specialties are memoir, sci-fi, fantasy, dystopian, and romance for YA, NA, and adult audiences.
+Her editing specialties are sci-fi/fantasy, dystopian, contemporary, and romance for YA and adult audiences.

-She is a PRO member of Romance Writers of America, a member of ALLi, and she mentors teen girls in creative writing through WriteGirl.
 She is a founding editor of Revise & Resub (RevPit), a contest for emerging writers.
+She judges multiple writing contests, is a Reedsy Prompts judge, and also mentored teen girls in creative writing through WriteGirl, a local organization.
+She also runs an online Facebook writing community.

+She drinks too much coffee, over-cuddles her allergy-inducing cats, is obsessed with almost every show on The CW, and colors a new drawing every day.
 With a coffee shop on every corner in Los Angeles, you’ll never find Katie without caffeine.

 ##### MSWL

-I am all about character-driven stories.
-I love voices with a bite, characters with strong convictions, and a world that grips me from page one.

-I usually lean toward stories with romance, and I’ll still be happy to see those, but this year I’m also in the mood for something gritty.
-I want that manuscript that takes things a little further, maybe even gets a little darker, and explores the many layers of a person and their relationships.

-Diverse voices?
-YES, please.

-Breakdown:
+If you are familiar with my usual MSWL from past RevPit years, it’s time to throw your preconceived notions out the window!
+I’m looking for a whole new world of stories this year.

+I still want characters will hella-strong goals and motivation, and all the stakes, but I want it in the form of something imaginative, strange, exciting, adventurous, diverse, possibly near-future, and high-concept.
+And YA only.

+YA ONLY.
+(I’ll also accept stories that might be considered New Adult).

+I’m interested in YA in these genres:

+ * Fantasy (especially Urban fantasy)
+ * Dystopian
+ * Sci-fi
+ * Thriller/Suspense
- * YA, NA, Adult
+ * Adventure

- * Contemporary, women’s fiction, romance, fantasy, sci-fi, dystopian, mystery, suspense, thriller.
- * I will **not** be accepting: historical fiction, historical fantasy, middle grade fiction, space opera, erotica, or stories that include ghosts, shape-shifting, dragons, demons, angels, rape, or suicide.
+DO NOT SEND:

+ * Middle grade or adult
+ * Historical or historical fantasy
+ * Anything with dragons, demons, or angels
- * I will **not** consider anything over 120k words.
+ * Anything over 120k words

 ##### Q&A

 **How can a manuscript’s first five pages make you sit up and take notice?**

- * Voice is _key_.
-I want to be convinced to follow this character anywhere they take me.
-I need to care about their plight.
- * Pages begin in the right place.
- * A vivid world: I want to feel inserted into the story, setting, and vibe immediately.
- * Strong grasp of writing mechanics, especially Show Don’t Tell and Deep POV.
+I want to reach the cut off of the first five pages and wish there was more.
+It’s not only about a hook for me, but being invested in the character—do I care if they reach their goal?

+If I don’t know the character’s goal, if I don’t have a hint of why they _care_ about their goal, and if it seems like nothing is at stake for them, then I’ll be moving on.
+Don’t let me move on!

 **What can writers expect from working with you during #RevPit, including communication?**

- * You can expect to work with someone who is excited to see you reach your writing goals.
-I want to do all I can to help get you there.
-I hope to encourage you, get you excited to plow through the tough spots, and see you grow as a writer.
-I will help you dig deep to pull out the parts of your story that are hiding and make your manuscript shine.
+You can expect to work with an editor who is passionate about taking you and your story through the growth process to bring your vision to fruition.
+I’m going to put you to work.
+I’m going to make you dig deep.
+It’s not going to be easy, but I will do everything I can to make sure you have all the tools and encouragement you need in order to do the hard work.

- * Once it’s announced we are working together, I’d like to have a phone call.
+Once it’s announced we are working together, I’d like to have a phone or Zoom call.
+To be honest, I might want to have quite a few phone/Zoom calls throughout the process.
 We’ll chat about the book, your goals, your struggles, and what you can expect in working together.
 I am your person.
 I am committed to your book (and your career as a writer).
-You will not be alone in this process.
+You will not be alone in this process; I’m **all in** on you.

+Also, I hope you like exclamation points!
+I will use them in _every_ email.

 **What do you expect from writers during the #RevPit revision process, including communication?**

-Open communication.
-Respect.
-We are both going to put in a lot of time and effort in this manuscript, and I don’t take it lightly.
+Clear communication, respect, and open-dialogue about ideas, struggles, confusion, and excitement.
+We are both going to put in a lot of time and effort into this manuscript, and I don’t take it lightly.
 I hope you won’t either.
 I will work with your vision and help you take it there, but I do not expect you to agree with every suggestion I make.
-I do expect that we can have discussions about suggestions or questions, and work together to do what the story is requiring of us.
-Also, I hope you like exclamation points!
-I will use them in _every_ email.
-It’s how I convey enthusiasm.
-I would love to see them (or your own method of enthusiasm) in return!
-But fair warning, I’ll still chop them out of your MS.
+I do expect that we can have discussions about suggestions or questions, and work together to do what the story is requiring of you.

 **What hobbies do you have outside of writing and editing?**

-I enjoy cross-stitching, although I like teaching myself so most creations turn out…interesting to say the least.
-I write romance, “read” on walks, re-binge favorite shows (The Vampire Diaries, Brothers & Sisters, Parks & Rec), and listen to the Big Little Lies soundtrack over and over.

-**What published book did you love in 2018, and what did you love about it?**

-I loved _The Kiss Quotient_.
-The voice is so pure and captivating!
-It’s a contemporary romance with an unconventional set-up (think Pretty Woman gender swap) and the heroine is refreshing and real.
-It’s also an #ownvoices novel; the author opens our eyes to characters with autism.
+I love to listen to podcasts and audio-books while I color, cross-stitch, or complete 1,000-piece puzzles on my iPad (my cats would destroy the real thing).
+I discovered that Pilates on the reformer is the best workout ever, The CW has all my favorite TV shows, Tarot is fascinating, and my habit of re-binging The Vampire Diaries at least once a year will probably never stop.

+**What is your favorite book to reread, and why?**

+_Uglies_ by Scott Westerfeld.
+And _Pretties_ and _Specials_.
+Gosh, I love that series.
+It was one of the first sci-fi YA series that truly swept me up.
+It’s been several years since I reread it, so I don’t know exactly how well the writing holds up, but the story arc has never left me.
+The images of that world are so vivid in my mind.
+Honestly, I’m still searching for the next trilogy that sweeps me up the same way.